- Thanks to KFAI, Minneapolis, for spinning a track from the album Green Pond, recently.

 Fiji Mermaid is a singer-songwriter who has received a positive response performing her music in various venues.
 Fiji sang in choir and church choir in college, studied voice, and after college played in a punk/noise band on keyboards and backup vocals.
 After several years she left the band, moved to a quiet living space, and became a singer-songwriter person.

 Fiji has released three albums and one EP of her original compositions.
-Her new album, "Colors That Shine," has folk songs and introspective lyrics, but also explores diminished chords for a jazzier sound on some of the songs.
+Her latest album, "Colors That Shine," has folk songs and introspective lyrics, but also explores diminished chords for a jazzier sound on some of the songs.

 Her songs have been played on college radio stations and she has performed at New Langton Arts in San Francisco, among other venues.